microsoft/PubSec-Info-Assistant/docs/features/features.md

 #### View upload status

-You can view the status up files that have been uploaded to the system through the user interface.
+You can view the status of files that have been uploaded to the system through the user interface.
 To do so:

 > 1. Click on the Manage Content link in the top of the interface
 > ![Manage Content](../images/manage-content-interface.png)